baswein/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

    * :ref:`paint effects <draw_effects>` through the |checkbox|
      :guilabel:`Draw effects` checkbox.

 #.
-Select this mask shape as a mask source in the overlapping layer properties
+Select this label mask shape as a mask source in the properties of an overlapping layer
    |labelmask| :guilabel:`Mask` tab (see :ref:`vector_mask_menu`).